TALK TO SALES

 Video interviews can come with various challenges not seen with a traditional interview.
 One of the biggest hurdles is technology.

-The job candidate you’re interviewing may not be familiar with your organization's video platform, such as Zoom, Skype, Google Meet, or Microsoft Teams.
-To ensure that candidates know where and how to download the software and join the interview, you can send instructions along with the invite.
+The potential candidates you're interviewing may be unfamiliar with your organization's video platform, such as Zoom, Skype, Google Meet, or Microsoft Teams.
+To ensure that candidates know where and how to download the software and join the remote video interview, you can send instructions along with the invite.

 Even with these instructions, candidates may be a minute or two late as they try to navigate the new programs.

-Tech issues are also bound to happen during the hiring process.
-That’s why it’s good practice to test your equipment before the interview starts.
-Make sure you can see yourself on screen, that your microphone and speakers work, and that your internet connection is stable.
+A technical glitch is also bound to happen during the hiring process.
+That's why testing your equipment before the interview starts is good practice.
+Ensure you can see yourself on screen, that your microphone and speakers work, and that your internet connection is stable.
+You can do this by running an internet speed test.
 Ask your interviewee to do the same.

-While most glitches can be fixed with troubleshooting or rejoining the call, sometimes, you won’t be able to proceed with the interview.
-This could happen if your internet connection goes down (or your candidate’s), a laptop dies, or an outdated driver causes audio or video problems.
+While you and your candidates can fix most glitches with troubleshooting or rejoining the call, sometimes, you won't be able to proceed with the interview.
+This could happen if your internet connection goes down (or your candidate's), a laptop dies, or an outdated driver causes audio or video problems.

 In this case, make sure you have the candidate’s phone number to continue the conversation in a phone interview or reschedule for a better time.

-By planning for these issues, you’ll be able to handle them as they arise.
+By planning for these issues, you can handle them as they arise.

 2. Dress as you would for an in-person interview